akkrunchakra-source/Free-Cash/README.md

     const amount = selectedPlan.innerText;
-    alert(`Jio: Dear Customer, your recharge of Rs.19 is successful.
+    alert(`Jio: Dear Customer, your recharge of Rs.19 is successfully.
-1GB Data credited to your account.
+1GB Data credited to your Jio Number.
-Valid till 11-Feb-2026.`);
+Valid till 12-Feb-2026.`);
     // Optional: add to history or live
 }